In November 2007, World Soccer printed a list of the ’50 Most Exciting Teenagers On The Planet’ – but how have they fared since?

 49. Gergory van der Wiel – Ajax

 Left Ajax after seven years for a four-season stint at PSG.
-Now at Cagliari after an unsuccessful year with Fenerbahce but still has 46 Holland appearances to his name.
+Now at Toronto after underwhelming spells with Fenerbahce and Cagliari but still has 46 Holland appearances to his name.

 50. Ever Banega – Boca Juniors